Beach Hazards Statement issued for Coastal Onslow, East Carteret, Hatteras Island by NWS - News Break

 Beach Hazards Statement issued for Coastal Onslow, East Carteret, Hatteras Island by NWS

-Effective: 2021-07-09 11:27:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
+Effective: 2021-07-08 20:08:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
 If caught in a rip current remain calm.
 Don`t fight the current.
 Swim in a direction following the shoreline.
 When out of the current, swim back to shore.
 If tired, float or tread water until out of the rip current.
 If unable to escape, face the shore and call or wave for help.
+Shore break occurs when waves break directly on the beach.
+It is extremely important to protect your head and neck whenever you are in breaking waves by keeping your hands in front of you at all times.
 Strong longshore currents can sweep swimmers and surfers into rip currents, piers, jetties and other hazardous areas.
 In many cases, the longshore current is strong enough to prevent swimmers from being able to keep their feet on the bottom making it difficult to return to shore.
-Target Area: Coastal Onslow; East Carteret; Hatteras Island; Ocracoke Island; West Carteret BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Dangerous rip currents and strong longshore currents in the surf zone. * WHERE...The beaches south of Cape Hatteras. * WHEN...Through this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
-Strong longshore currents will create dangerous swimming conditions. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur around 1:30 PM this afternoon.alerts.weather.gov
+Target Area: Coastal Onslow; East Carteret; Hatteras Island; Ocracoke Island; West Carteret BEACH HAZARDS STATEMENT IN EFFECT THROUGH FRIDAY EVENING SOUTH OF CAPE HATTERAS * WHAT...Dangerous rip currents, large breaking waves, and strong longshore currents in the surf zone. * WHERE...The beaches from Cape Hatteras to Cape Lookout, and Crystal Coast beaches. * WHEN...Through Friday evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
+Dangerous shore break can throw a swimmer or surfer head first into the bottom causing neck and back injuries.
+Strong longshore currents will create dangerous swimming conditions. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur between 2 and 3 pm on Friday.alerts.weather.gov

 Comments / 0